Annotations in this color. Original text in black font. Underlined words in original text include links to definitions.

 London.
 Michaelmas term autumn term lately over, and the Lord Chancellor the highest judicial officer of the British crown sitting presiding in Lincoln’s Inn Hall.
 Lincoln’s Inn Hall is the largest of the four Inns of Court in London to which barristers of England belong and practice.
 Implacable November weather.
 As much mud in the streets as if the waters had but newly retired from the face of the earth, and it would not be wonderful to meet a Megalosaurus, forty feet long or so, waddling like an elephantine lizard up Holborn Hill.
 Holborn Hill is a district in the West End of central London.
 Smoke lowering down from chimney-pots, making a soft black drizzle, with flakes of soot in it as big as full-grown snowflakes—gone into mourning, one might imagine, for the death of the sun.
 Dogs, undistinguishable in mire.
 Horses, scarcely better; splashed to their very blinkers.
 Foot passengers, jostling one another’s umbrellas in a general infection of ill temper, and losing their foot-hold at street-corners, where tens of thousands of other foot passengers have been slipping and sliding since the day broke (if this day ever broke), adding new deposits to the crust upon crust of mud, sticking at those points tenaciously to the pavement, and accumulating at compound interest.

 Fog everywhere.
-Fog up the river, where it flows among green aits and meadows; fog down the river, where it rolls defiled among the tiers of shipping and the waterside pollutions of a great (and dirty) city.
-Fog on the Essex marshes, fog on the Kentish heights. in the Essex and Kent are counties to immediately east of London that border on the sea.
-Fog creeping into the cabooses of collier-brigs two-masted coal ships; fog lying out on the yards and hovering in the rigging of great ships; fog drooping on the gunwales of barges and small boats.
+Fog up the river, where it flows among green aits small islands in the river and meadows; fog down the river, where it rolls defiled among the tiers of shipping and the waterside pollutions of a great (and dirty) city.
+Fog on the Essex marshes, fog on the Kentish heights.
+Essex and Kent are counties to immediately east of London that border on the sea.
+Fog creeping into the cabooses of collier-brigs two-masted coal ships; fog lying out on the yards and hovering in the rigging of great ships; fog drooping on the gunwales the upper edge of the side of barges and small boats.
 Fog in the eyes and throats of ancient Greenwich pensioners, wheezing by the firesides of their wards; fog in the stem and bowl of the afternoon pipe of the wrathful skipper, down in his close cabin; fog cruelly pinching the toes and fingers of his shivering little ‘prentice apprentice boy on deck.
 Chance people on the bridges peeping over the parapets into a nether sky of fog, with fog all round them, as if they were up in a balloon and hanging in the misty clouds.

 Gas looming through the fog in divers places in the streets, much as the sun may, from the spongey fields, be seen to loom by husbandman and ploughboy.
 Most of the shops lighted two hours before their time—as the gas seems to know, for it has a haggard and unwilling look.